Rupununi savannah, Guyana$1795.00

 An employee of the project will pick you up from the airport near Georgetown ( 1 hour) and will transfer you to your hotel where you wil stay for 1 night.
 The next morning you will be picked up from the hotel and you will be brought to a local domestic airport.

-- Domestic flight (return flight incl) + Airport Pick up
+- Domestic flight (return flight incl) + Airport drop off

-An employee of the project will pick you up from your hotel in Georgetown and will transfer you to the airport.
+An employee of the project will pick you up from your hotel in Georgetown and will transfer you to the local airport.
 Included in this package is a domestic flight from Georgetown to Lethem by small airplane (approximately 2 hours flying over seemingly everlasting jungle).
-You will be picked up from the airport and transferred to your hotel in Lethem where you will stay one night.

 - Transfer to the project

-You will be picked up from your hotel in Lethem and transferred to your project by 4x4.
-It is approximately 4 hours drive through the beautiful Tropical savannahs of Guyana (return flight inlcuded).
+You will be picked up from the airport in Lethem and transferred to your project by 4x4.
+It is approximately 3 hours drive through the beautiful Tropical savannahs of Guyana (return drive inlcuded).

 - Returning home

-After your time at the project has been finished you will be transferred back to Lethem by 4x4 after which you will stay one night in a hotel.
-The next morning you will take a domestic flight from Lethem to Georgetown.
+After your time at the project has been finished you will be transferred back to Lethem by 4x4 after which you will take a domestic flight from Lethem to Georgetown.
 At this point you can choose to travel home or to explore more of Guyana.
 We are of course happy to assist you with this.

 - Mail and Communications